SreenijaKurra/Flight-Strikes-Analysis-I/README.md

 If I am bored of thinking ideas for more git repos, I will complete writing this analysis.
 For now this is all you get.

 The display is quite off as I tried embedding Tableau dashboard in this repo, you will not find anything but the poorly presented, smartly designed dashboard.
-I will copy paste this exact words if I face the same issue with FLight Strike Analysis - II repo.
+I will copy paste this exact words if I face the same issue with Flight Strike Analysis - II repo.
 <!DOCTYPE html>
 <html lang="en">
 <head>